 - Attend Orientation

-- Submit to a criminal background check and drug testing and disclose any previous criminal convictions (pg.45-48)
+- Submit to a criminal background check and drug testing and disclose any previous criminal convictions (see Program Handbook for additional information)

-- Fulfill all clinical education requirements (pg.
-42)
+- Fulfill all clinical education requirements (see Program Handbook for additional information)

 - Satisfy all financial obligations to the college